 The second problem I mentioned is the illusion that a regime, including a liberal regime, can be religiously neutral.
 Or perhaps it is better to say that every regime has a religion – a fundamental stance towards matters of life and death, virtue and the good, human ends and ultimate purposes.
 Hostility towards religion or a refusal to address religion are themselves religiously significant positions.
 Atheism and agnosticism are religious views.
 Privatizing religion establishes and favors modern religious tendencies over traditional ones.
 Every regime has an established religion, even if the establishment is vague and disorganized and even if its tenets are mostly tacit and negative.

 Consider the public schools in the United States.
 These schools always have been animated by a religious world view.
-In the 19th and early 20th century the public school in fact inculcated a kind of non-denominational, non-hierarchical Protestant Christianity.
+In the 19th and early 20th century the public schools in fact inculcated a kind of non-denominational, non-hierarchical Protestant Christianity.
 That public religious teaching is why Roman Catholics strongly felt the need for a sectarian school system of their own: the government schools were understood by Roman Catholics, correctly, to be not religiously neutral but Protestant.
 Today the public schools continue to have a religious world view which they tend to inculcate.
 The doctrines of this world view are no longer vaguely Protestant, and do vary from place to place and decade to decade.
 In general, however, government schools inculcate individualism and hostility to traditional religious and moral norms, especially in sexual matters.
-The schools tend to be environmentalist, not in the sense merely of teaching responsible stewardship of natural resources, but as a kind of alternative with its rituals (recycling, even when counterproductive) and holidays (Earth Day) and saints (Rachel Carson) and other features of a religion.
+The schools tend to be environmentalist, not in the sense merely of teaching responsible stewardship of natural resources, but as a kind of alternative religion with its rituals (recycling, even when counterproductive) and holidays (Earth Day) and saints (Rachel Carson) and other features of a religion.
 On a large range of very important issues (public promotion of contraception; assertion of a right to abortion; alteration of marriage laws; assertion of a right to demand public recognition and approval of private fantasies about one’s sex) the new religion replaces traditional religious positions with the new positions that accord better with radical moral individualism.

 In short, the regime is not now and never has been religiously neutral.
 The state religion can usually be ignored for the most part if a society has a broad, tacit consensus concerning most moral matters.
 The current trend is towards a wholesale collapse of the older consensus on such matters in the face of the onslaught of radical individualism.
 In this situation religious or religiously-tinged issues come regularly before us.

 The early modern consensus formed in England and America in the late 17th and the 18th centuries.
 This consensus privatized religion but favored and encouraged it for its beneficial effects.
 That consensus is now ending.
 Charles I seems in many ways a remote figure from an age that is not our own.
-But the issues that people thought were settled when the headman’s axe fell upon the royal neck are not settled.
+But the issues that people thought were settled when the headman’s ax fell upon the royal neck are not settled.
 Nothing ever is truly finally settled in this world.
 We now stand on the edge of a new age of conflict about religiously loaded matters.
 The wars will not wage with armies sweeping across the German plains or with kings dying in London.
 But conflict there is, and it is growing and will grow worse.